 - 175. I would like to emphasise that there was no sexual abuse at Geilsland as far as I was concerned or aware of.
 However, the discipline was harsh and the film Scum was a good representation of what Geilsland was like and I learned that on my very first morning. - 176.
 I had always had this thing about people interfering with my food.
 On my first morning a boy called stole my milk.
 I grabbed him and smashed his face on a radiator and burst his nose.
 That started a riot.
-Both of us got sent to - 177.
+Both of us got sent to SNR - 177.
 When we got to his office he said to me "You already!".
-He asked which of us wanted to go first and he gave me six of the belt on my backside over my trousers. had to watch me getting the belt then I had to watch him getting the same which I found degrading. - 178.
+He asked which of us wanted to go first and he gave me six of the belt on my backside over my trousers.
+In the same which I had to watch me getting the belt then I had to watch him getting the same which I found degrading. - 178.
 Later that day there were visitors and each one sat with three of the boys.
-One of the boys, something nicknamed said that I wasn't to sit where I was and I punched him.
+One of the boys, set and I punched him.
 A member of staff grabbed me by the hair and dragged me out of the hall.
 He smacked my nose off of a letter-box which made my eyes water.

-- 179. I was taken to SNR who was a Mr GIJ .
-He reminded me that I had only been there that morning and told me to bend over a chair.
-I said "Fuck you" and he told me to hold out my hand.
-He hit me half way up my arm and after that I said I would bend over the chair.
-So that was twice on my first day I got six of the belt. - 180.
+- 179. I was taken to SNR who was a Mr GIJ who was a Mr GIJ - 180.
 When we rehearsed for plays or concerts SNR would be present holding a croquet mallet.
 If you sang out of tune he would hold the mallet about three inches over your head and drop it.
 That doesn't sound much but it was agony. - 181.
 We used to play "murder ball" a lot which was thirty a side using a medicine ball.
 There were no rules and quite simply, if there was somebody on the other side who you didn't like, you could take them out with no reprisals.
 Looking back I realise how wrong that was and how people could have been injured. - 182.
-I was in Geilsland during 1979.
+I was in Geilsland during the winter of 1979.
 The weather that year was brutally cold and we were forced to work outside in all sorts of weather.
 I was fourteen and pushing barrow loads of cement round the sites. - 183.
 Sometimes they would make an announcement over the tannoy at 5:30 am and we would have to get up and take everything out of our rooms, cabinets and all, and take them outside.
 We would also go on assault courses at that time of the morning in our PE kits and we had a shower.
 After that we had to sing a song before we got out. - 184.
 On one occasion I had thrown a stone and Mr HOT shouted "who threw that?".
 I didn't own up and he told us all to line up.
 He then did what was called "The train" whereby each of us walked through a door, would get one of the belt then join the line again. - 185.
 I was first as I'm sure he knew it had been me.
 He told me to go over the back of the chair.
 In my mind I knew he was going to enjoy it so I told him to fuck off and he slapped me across the face.
 I then got told to put my PE gear on and got put in the cell.
 The fact it was a List D school means I doubt it was legal for them to have such a cell.